EPERLab/CLEW/docs/02LandModelFramework.rst

 2.2 Sets
 +++++++++

 The sets are responsible for defining the structure of the model (i.e. temporal space, geographic space, elements of the system, etc.).
 In OSeMOSYS, the group of sets include: years, fuels, technologies, emissions and modes of operation.
 As it going to be further explained, the sets are characterized through parameters.
-These subsections present the sets that compose the current version of OSeMOSYS-CR.
+These subsections present the sets that compose the current version of CLEWCR.

 2.2.1 Year
 ---------

 This corresponds to the period of analysis.
-For OSeMOSYS-CR it is from 2015 to 2050.
+For CLEWCR it is from 2015 to 2050.
 However, the data from 2015 to 2018 is set acccording to historical information.

 2.2.2 Fuels
 ---------